 Do I need to be studying something like political science or have a certain major to join USG?

 How can I arrange for a representative from USG to come in and speak to my organization?

 To arrange for a representative from USG to speak to your organization, please contact any one of our Executive Board Members listed in our directory.

 Where does USG get its money and how much money does USG receive?

 USG gets its money from student activity fees.
-In turn, this money goes back into funding events and initiatives that reward you is various ways.
-For all other questions, please contact Vice President of Financial Affairs, Michaela Hughbanks, at email@example.com.
+In turn, this money goes back into funding events and initiatives that reward you in various ways.
+For all other questions, please contact Vice President of Financial Affairs, Michaela Hughbanks, at firstname.lastname@example.org.